University of Wisconsin–La Crosse: Colleges and schools

-The college also offers a Doctor of Physical Therapy (DPT) degree which was ranked #39 in the nation by U.S. News & World Report.
-The doctoral offering is a 34-month program with roughly 45 students.

-School of Education
+The College of Business Administration is professionally accredited by the Association to Advance Collegiate Schools of Business.
+It provides undergraduate programs along with a consortial graduate program in business administration.

 The School of Education contains teacher education programs housed in a variety of departments and colleges across the university.
 Teacher education programs are reviewed by the Wisconsin Department of Instruction (DPI).

-Interdisciplinary and community partnership centers

-Interdisciplinary and community partnership centers at the university include: